chongjing/DenovoAssembleTranscriptome/README.md

 This project is to de novo assemble a transcriptome for samples of nematode at three different stages - ppJ2, pJ2 and pJ3, using `Trinity`.
+Please note, only assembly/transcript was generated, no gene structure was predicted in this pipeline.
 Detailed usage is [here](https://github.com/trinityrnaseq/trinityrnaseq/wiki).

 ## 0. Preparation